Kogut01/Kogut01/README.md

 - Computer Science, Białystok University of Technology

 ### Goals
-- Gain experience in cybersecurity or Linux system administration
+- Gain experience in Cybersecurity or Linux system administration
 - Find an internship or first job in the IT industry

 ### Contact